Best Film for the Nikon F6

-You should expect to see a disparity in businesses that sell 35mm rolls of film.
-Consumer film stocks can often still be obtained from big-box stores and pharmacies in limited quantities.
-Pro film stocks will need to be ordered from a camera store or online.
+There is a disparity in where rolls of film can be purchased.
+Consumer film stocks can oftentimes be found in big-box stores and pharmacies in limited quantities.
+Pro film emulsions will need to be purchased from a online or photography store.

-The less light available to expose an image, the bigger the ISO of the film will be required.
-Additionally, be prepared for noticeably increased film grain.
+The less light there’s available to get an image, the higher the ISO will be necessary.
+Furthermore, be prepared for increased film grain.

-A tripod, flash, and/or fast lens can help you with longer shutter speeds.
-Using a high-speed ISO 400 or ISO 800 film is likely to make the additional gear unnecessary.
+To get around this you’ll need to use a tripod, flash, and/or fast lens.
+Using a fast ISO 400 or ISO 800 film can make the additional equipment unnecessary.

-Film latitude is the range of stops a film can be overexposed while keeping satisfactory photographs.
-Pro films have a greater latitude to go along with a somewhat higher cost.
+Latitude is the number of stops film can be overexposed while still holding onto acceptable images.
+Professional film stocks have a greater latitude along with a slightly higher cost.

-Dynamic range is the range between the shadows and highlights details of an image that can be recorded.
-Parts of a picture that do not fit within this range will be seen as totally white overexposed highlights or completely black underexposed shadows.
+Dynamic range is the range between the brightest and darkest details of a picture that can be recorded.
+Parts of an image that fall out of this range will be rendered as black underexposed shadows or totally white overexposed highlights.